schemaanalyst/schemaanalyst/README.md

 | time       | The time, in ms, to generate the mutant                               |

-Performing mutation analysis with `technique=mutantTiming` and the `ArtistSimilarity` schema:
+To perform mutation analysis with `technique=mutantTiming` and the `ArtistSimilarity` schema you can type the following command in your terminal
+window:

 `java org.schemaanalyst.util.Go -s parsedcasestudy.ArtistSimilarity mutation --technique=mutantTiming`

-Which produces the following data in the `results/mutanttiming.dat` file:
+This command will produce the following rows of data in the `results/mutanttiming.dat` file:

 ```
 identifier,dbms,schema,operator,type,killed,time